wwgberlin/fromatob/README.md

 3.
 ## BFS (10 min Jessica)
-Why is it useful?
-What are Queues?
+What is queueing?
-Step by step on how to queue and visit (screenshot ) https://en.wikipedia.org/wiki/Breadth-first_search https://medium.com/basecs/going-broad-in-a-graph-bfs-traversal-959bd1a09255
+Step by step on how to queue and visit https://en.wikipedia.org/wiki/Breadth-first_search https://medium.com/basecs/going-broad-in-a-graph-bfs-traversal-959bd1a09255